- Sermon Notes

 ILLUS – How our crazy world works.

-4. Have you ever started a day, and before you even get out of bed, you just know it’s going to be a bad day?
+- Have you ever started a day, and before you even get out of bed, you just know it’s going to be one of those days?

 ILLUS – Morning prayer.

-1. After Joseph turned 17, his life fell apart.
+- After Joseph turned seventeen, his life fell apart (Genesis 37).

 a.
-He went from being his father’s favorite son to a slave in Egypt.
+Joseph went from being his father’s favorite son to a slave in Egypt.

 b.
 Then, in Egypt, Joseph went from a slave to a prisoner because his master’s wife falsely accused him of making advances while his master was away.